'Virgil was here:' Inside Virgil Abloh's final show for Louis Vuitton - KTVZ

 A fleet of sleek motorboats appliquéd with Louis Vuitton’s signature clovers shuttled guests through a leisurely, picture-perfect gloaming across Biscayne Bay, departing from the northern edge of Downtown to head south towards the event space on Virginia Key.

 Abloh was made the first Black artistic director of Louis Vuitton menswear in 2018 by Burke, and LVMH’s CEO Bernard Arnault.
-His time at the house was widely successful and, in June this year, LVMH doubled down on its support for Abloh when it became a majority investor in Off-White, Abloh’s own label which he founded in 2012.
+His time at the house was widely successful and, in June this year, LVMH doubled down on its support for Abloh when it became a majority investor in Off-White, the designer’s own label that he founded in 2012.

 Continuing his remarks, Burke added that the “idea of coming of age” was important to Abloh, and that the designer wanted fashion to be something everyone could see into, dream about and realize, if they wanted to.